Despite everything, human

 This synergy between personal knowledge and AI allows the output of artificial intelligence to be improved, making it an integral part of a continuous growth process.
 In this context, AI becomes a tool that amplifies the user’s abilities, but it is the individual’s preparation that determines its effectiveness.
 Those with a good content base will be able to recognize and appraise relevant answers, avoiding the risk of blindly relying on technology and thus maintaining control over their own learning and development path.

-The output might appear formally correct, at the level of syntactic construction of a document, for example.
+The output might appear formally correct, in terms of syntax, for example.
 If I know nothing about the question I asked, the answer might be reliable.
 Those without legal skills might be fooled by legal-sounding lingo. — Massimiliano

 Don’t let me down!